 There has been excitement in oil recently, but the market seems to be missing the potential for increased shale production in the US which is likely to offset the proposed OPEC cuts.
 Industrial metals have performed well, but much has been based on speculation.
 To some extent this is priced in with futures prices forecasting contraction, providing a margin of error for investors in mining stocks.

-We see little scope for appreciation in the FTSE this year and see the likely outcome to be further sector rotation.
+We see little scope for appreciation in UK markets this year and see the likely outcome to be further sector rotation.
 Whilst the prospect of higher interest rates has been positive for one group of stocks (e.g. banks, oil, mining), it has been negative for another (e.g. consumer staples, real estate, healthcare) because dividends are seen as less attractive.
 Most returns are expected to come from income.

 WHIreland’s asset allocation for the year ahead focus on income contrary to the feel good factor surrounding cyclical elements of investor allocation.
 We have a modest cash position, reflecting full value in certain equity markets.
 Our other notable overweight position is in Alternatives where there is an opportunity to improve portfolio yields.
 It is also a good trade-off to low yields in bond markets.
 Our Alternatives position also contains gold which represents a valid diversification strategy which is uncorrelated to equity markets.